-- 1) Establish a task force of DHHL Staff, Moloka'i Commissioner, and Moloka'i homesteaders to collaborate on this project. - 2) Continue to proceed with the DHHL Cost of Service Analysis and DHHL Water Rate Study to: - Gather data on current users of the DHHL's water system, monthly water usage and cost (including rates paid by non-homesteaders) - Analyze DHHL cost for water system and operations - Reassess current DHHL water fees and adjust according to HHCA keeping our homesteaders in mind first to provide affordable water rates and non-homesteaders to pick up the bulk of overage - 3) Conduct a legal analysis of beneficiary rights regarding water rate disparities experienced by homesteaders residing in different homestead areas and serviced by different water systems. - 4) Pending findings from the legal analysis of beneficiary rights regarding water right disparities, work with the County to get homestead areas that currently pay County water rates to make appropriate adjustments to align with the rates for the DHHL water system.
+- 1) Establish a task force of DHHL Staff, Moloka'i Commissioner, and Moloka'i homesteaders to collaborate on this project. - 2) Continue to proceed with the DHHL Cost of Service Analysis and DHHL Water Rate Study to: - Gather data on current users of the DHHL's water system, monthly water usage and cost (including rates paid by non-homesteaders) - Analyze DHHL cost for water system and operations - Reassess current DHHL water fees and adjust according to HHCA keeping our homesteaders in mind first to provide affordable water rates and non-homesteaders to pick up the bulk of overage - 3) Partner with OHA to develop a financial assistance program to assist beneficiaries with financial hardship situations. - 4) Conduct a legal analysis of beneficiary rights regarding water rate disparities experienced by homesteaders residing in different homestead areas and serviced by different water systems. - 5) Pending findings from the legal analysis of beneficiary rights regarding water right disparities, work with the County to get homestead areas that currently pay County water rates to make appropriate adjustments to align with the rates for the DHHL water system.